HoliestWoW/Purity-Classic/README.md

 ## Features

 * **Global & Class-Specific Challenges:** Unique, thematic challenges available to all players, plus specific vows for all nine original classes.
 * **Live Player Roster:** See other Purity players on your server, their class, level, and current challenge status in real-time.
+The roster automatically refreshes when you view it.
 * **Specialization Paths:** Many challenges require you to choose a specific sub-path, further restricting gameplay and offering diverse experiences.
 * **Real-Time Violation Monitoring:** The addon actively monitors your actions, talents, and spells to ensure the rules are being followed.
+A single violation fails the challenge permanently for that character.
 * **In-Game Status UI:** Use `/purity status` to view your current standing, uptime, and other important information.
-* **Web-Based Verification System:** Upon challenge completion, a unique verification code is generated.
-Post this code on our official [Verification Website](https://purity.pythonanywhere.com/) to have your run automatically verified and posted to the public leaderboard.
+* **Web-Based Verification System:** Upon challenge completion, a unique verification code is generated. **Post this code on our official [Verification Website](https://purity.pythonanywhere.com/) to have your run automatically verified and posted to the public leaderboard.**
+* **Extensible Design:** The addon is built to be expanded with new class and global modules.

 ## How to Use